 You should read carefully the discussion of the material risks relating to our business under the caption "Risk Factors" beginning on page 4 of the accompanying prospectus.
-The assets associated with our pending acquisition of the crude oil pipeline system and related storage facility located in Texas are generally subject to the same business risks as our other assets, such as disruptions in refinery production, changes in market conditions, competing pipelines, reductions in throughput and adverse changes in the price of crude oil.
-Please see "Risk Factors - Risks Inherent in Our Business" of the accompanying prospectus for a discussion of these business risks.
-In addition, please read carefully the following risks relating to our pending acquisition of the crude oil pipeline system and related storage facility located in Texas, your limited liability and our general partner's discretion in establishing cash reserves.
+The assets associated with our acquisition of the crude oil pipeline system and related storage facilities located in Texas are generally subject to the same business risks as our other assets, such as disruptions in refinery production, changes in market conditions, competing pipelines, reductions in throughput and adverse changes in the price of crude oil.
+Please read "Risk Factors - Risks Inherent in Our Business" of the accompanying prospectus for a discussion of these business risks.
+In addition, please read carefully the following risks relating to your limited liability and our general partner's discretion in establishing cash reserves.